NBN Frequently Asked Questions

 Select one of the links below to jump to a query:

-You can check your address on our handy NBN coverage map.
-It pulls information directly from NBN Co, so it's updated as often as they update their systems.
+You can check your address on our handy nbn coverage map.
+It pulls information directly from nbn®, so it's updated as often as they update their systems.

-If NBN is available at your address, all you’ll need to do is pick out an NBN plan and sign up online, or give one of our friendly NBN experts a call on 13 19 17.
+If nbn is available at your address, all you’ll need to do is pick out an nbn plan and sign up online, or call our friendly Sales team on 13 19 17.

-Remember: Moving to NBN broadband will not necessarily cancel your existing broadband and phone services.
+Remember: Moving to nbn will not necessarily cancel your existing broadband and phone services.
 Once you've upgraded, please contact your existing provider to ensure your old services are cancelled, otherwise you may continue to be billed for them.

-In most cases, we can bring your existing telephone number over to the NBN network.
+In most cases, we can bring your existing telephone number over to the nbn.
 We ask you about this when you sign up online.
 Alternatively, call our friendly Sales Team on 13 19 17 to discuss.

-Effective 1 April 2016, the $300 New Development Fee (NDF) is charged for all NBN broadband connections in the following circumstances:
+Effective 1 April 2016, the $300 New Development Fee (NDF) is charged for all nbn connections in the following circumstances:

 • The first connection at a premises in a newly developed area i.e. a suburb with no pre-existing telecommunications infrastructure.